-SocialMedia.org is a leadership community for people running social media at major brands.
+SocialMedia.org is a confidential, vendor-free membership organization for people leading social media at the world’s greatest brands.

 This is a leadership organization.

 Membership is limited to decision-makers setting policy and strategy.
 Everyone is reviewed for seniority and authority.
 Members are typically VPs and directors, and no one below manager may participate.

 Members are experienced senior leaders with authority over their programs.

 - Senior decision-makers who have responsibility for their program.
 Determines strategy, sets policy, controls budgets, selects vendors, hires staff, and manages the team.
 Minimum title of manager (no exceptions).

 - Substantial, relevant professional experience.
 Extensive experience representing your organization in confidential conversations with senior executives at major corporations.

 - Subject matter expertise.
 Able to contribute to high-level discussions on strategy and leadership in this field.